MilosPaunovic/quasar-v1-starter/README.md

 ### Start in DEV mode

->  Change ENV to be development or production
+>  Change ENV to be local

 ```bash
 npm run dev:ENV